 - Radionuclides of the naturally occurring decay chains of uranium-238, uranium-235 and thorium-232 are present in traces in all rocks and mineral ores.

-- So when using raw materials, natural radionuclides are generally introduced unintentionally into industrial processes.
+- So when using raw materials like rocks and mineral ores, natural radionuclides are generally introduced unintentionally into industrial processes.
 In some branches of industry, natural radionuclides can accumulate in parts of the material flux.

 - In specialist literature, these residues are often referred to as “naturally occurring radioactive materials" ("NORM” for short).